 Keep reading to find out what foods are rich in Vitamin B3!
 Because Vitamin B3 is water soluble, any excess is simply removed through your urine.

 And the good news, is that you can use it with Hyaluronic Acid and Vitamin C.

 Hyaluronic acid (see article here) is not actually an acid – it’s a super crucial ingredient to plump up fine lines and hydrate your skin.

 In fact, it’s started to appear in specialised toothpaste to plump up your gums and some DIYers make their own nutritious gummy bears with HA extract.

 Hyaluronic Acid be used for all skin types and ages.
 Many take it as a supplement.
 It’s really important to use if you have lines forming around your mouth.
-(Listen to podcast on this)

 Yes you can use Hyaluronic Acid with natural retinol and Vitamin B3 – a great plan as HA has a half life so it gets used up by your body and you need to replenish supplies.

 Got horrid pucker lines starting around your mouth?
 That means your hyaluronic acid supplies are dwindling.
 Consider using a face cream such as Heart of Eternity that contains hyaluronic acid

 If you read that Vitamin C and Vitamin B3 cannot be combined, then you’ve read outdated research was done in the 1960’s with non-stabilised forms of vitamin C.

 Today we have stable forms of vitamin C that do not oxidise or turn your face cream or tonic brown.